ravirahman/the-electrons/assets/posts/lab6.md

 ### Sensor Model

 The sensor model updates the particle weights given the collected laser scan data.
 First, the model performs a raycast on each particle to determine the ground truth.
-Then, it compares the ground truth to the actual laser scan data using the sensor model lookup table.
-The sensor model outputs the probabilities of each particle actually observing the data.
-By Bayes, since the particles all have uniform probability (due to resampling), this output probability represents the updated weight of each particle.
+Then, it compares the ground truth to the actual laser scan data using the sensor model lookup table which provides a distribution over \\(r : P(\text{actual distance}=r|\text{observed distance}) \\).
+The sensor model outputs the probability that any given particle represents the actual pose of the robot.
+By Bayes rule, since the particles all have initial uniform probability (due to resampling), this output probability represents the updated weight of each particle.

 ## Particle Filter Implementation - Jerry

-In this section, we discuss areas in which we used our discretion in implementing the particle filter--how we modelled the random noise in the motion and sensor models, how we wrote our code to run efficiently, and how we chose the number of particles and laser measurement samples to use.
+When implementing the particle filter, we a) modeled the random noise in the motion and sensor models, b) wrote efficient code, and c) iteratively chose the number of particles and laser measurement samples to use.

-### Local Initialization of Particles from Rviz Input

-When our algorithm receives an initial pose or initial position from the /initial\_pose or /clicked\_point topics in rviz, we initialize our particles around this pose or point in a normal distribution.
-The position of the particles are sampled from a normal distribution centered at the received position, with standard deviation 1 meter (chosen arbitrarily).
-If our algorithm received a pose, the orientation of the particles are sampled from a normal distribution from the received orientation; otherwise, if it only received a point, the orientation of the particles are distributed uniformly in a circle.
-Initializing our particles in this way makes the initialization of our particle filter robust to errors in the initial point.

 ### Using Randomness to Account for Noise in Odometry